 - What’s On

-Azize Ethem is a writer now living on the shores of Lake Iznik.
-Her diary ‘Village Voices’ is a regular Cornucopia feature.
-She is the author of Beyond the Orchard which describes the trials and tribulations of starting a new life in the tiny Turkish village of Dereköy near Marmaris.
-Her husband Selim died in April 2009.
+Azize Ethem is a writer who lived on the shores of Lake Iznik, from where her diary ‘Village Voices’ was a regular Cornucopia feature.
+She is the author of Beyond the Orchard, which describes the trials and tribulations of starting a new life in the tiny Turkish village of Dereköy near Marmaris with her husband Selim in 1985.
+He died in April 2009, and in 2018, after 33 years, she moved away.
+Her last diary was written for Cornucopia 58.

 What was Uncle Norman up to in Ankara, and who was Cicero?
 Azize Ethem puzzles over a hoard of family photographs, and is no less confused as the Ottomans return to an almost unrecognisable Istanbul.